 }

-This method returns the path of the Sprinkle.
+This method returns the path of the sprinkle.
 This path should point where the src/

 , assets/

-, etc. folder are located, typically app/
+, etc. folder is located, typically app/

 .
 For example, if your recipe is in app/src/YourSprinkle.php

-and your Sprinkle structure looks like this...
+and your sprinkle structure looks like this...

 ├── app/